Reconstructing the kinetic chemotaxis kernel using macroscopic data: well-posedness and ill-posedness: Well-posedness vs. ill-posedness

-The following proposition states the loss of strong convexity as $\mu_2 - \mu_1 \to 0$ in $L^1(\rr)$.
+The following proposition states the loss of strong convexity as $\mu_2 - \mu_{{1,m}} \to 0$ in $L^1(\rr)$.
 In particular, the requirement of Proposition \ref{prop:well-posedness} that $H_K\C(K_\star)$ is positive definite is no longer satisfied, so local well-posedness of the optimization problem and thus the convergence of the algorithm can no longer be guaranteed.

 \begin{proposition} Let Assumption~\ref{ass:all} hold.
-Then, as $\mu_1^{(m)}\xrightarrow{m\to \infty} \mu_2$ in $L^1(\rr)$, one eigenvalue of the Hessian $H_K\C(K_\star)$ vanishes. \end{proposition}
+Then, as $\mu_{{1,m}}\xrightarrow{m\to \infty} \mu_2$ in $L^1(\rr)$, {one eigenvalue of the Hessian $H_K\C(K_\star)$ vanishes.} \end{proposition}

-This proposition immediately allows us to prove scenario 1 in Theorem~\ref{thm:illconditioning}: \begin{proof}[Proof of Theorem \ref{thm:illconditioning}] Propositions \ref{prop:gradconv} establishes one eigenvalue of $H_K\C(K_\star)$ vanishes as $m\to \infty$.
-This lack of positive definiteness and thus strong convexity of $\C$ around $K_\star$ means that it cannot be guaranteed that the minimizing sequences of $\C$ converge to $K_\star$. \end{proof}
+This proposition immediately allows us to prove {the assertion of } Theorem~\ref{thm:illconditioning} {for $L^1$ closeness}: \begin{proof}[Proof of Theorem \ref{thm:illconditioning}] Propositions \ref{prop:gradconv} establishes {one } eigenvalue of $H_K\C(K_\star)$ vanishes as $m\to \infty$.
+This {lack of } positive definiteness and thus strong convexity of $\C$ around $K_\star$ means that it {cannot be} guaranteed that the minimizing sequences of $\C$ converge to $K_\star$. \end{proof}